Yoshiki Inamura: Pro Wrestling Noah (2018–present)

 At Noah The New Year 2023 on January 1, he teamed up with Daiki Inaba and Masa Kitamiya to defeat Akitoshi Saito, Muhammad Yone, and Shuhei Taniguchi.
 At The Great Muta Final "Bye-Bye" on January 22, he teamed up with Daiki Inaba and Masa Kitamiya in a losing effort against Good Looking Guys (Jake Lee, Jack Morris and Anthony Greene).
 At Noah Great Voyage in Osaka 2023 on February 12, he is scheduled to team up with Masato Tanaka and Masaaki Mochizuki in a losing effort against Sugiura-gun (Timothy Thatcher, Kazuyuki Fujita and Hideki Suzuki).

 Following a winless record of 0–7 in the N-1 VICTORY 2023, on August 27, 2023, Inamura stated backstage that he would embark on an excursion to the United Kingdom in an effort to "break through the current situation."

 On June 16, 2024, at Noah Grand Ship in Yokohama, Inamura made his return to Noah after a nine-month absence, reintroducing himself under the persona "YOICHI" to a Japanese audience for the first time.
 The character, inspired by Nasu no Yoichi, a legendary archer from his hometown, was revealed following Kaito Kiyomiya's successful defense of the GHC Heavyweight Championship.
 On July 13, 2024, at Noah Destination 2024 main event, YOICHI challenged Kaito Kiyomiya for the GHC Heavyweight Championship but his challenge ended in defeat.
 After the match, he commented, "YOICHI is over," and competed in the following month's N-1 VICTORY as his former persona, Yoshiki Inamura, finishing with a record of 3 wins and 4 losses.
 On September 8, 2024, at the Noah London tour event, following his defeat in the Progress World Championship match, he announced that he would resume his overseas excursion.

 On October 11, 2025, Inamura returned to Noah at Wrestle Odyssey, where he confronted the reigning GHC Heavyweight Champion Kenta.
+On November 8, 2025 at Noah Star Navigation 2025, Inamura defeated Kenta to become the new GHC Heavyweight Champion.
+After six successful defenses, Inamura lost the title to Shane Haste at Noah Spring Mayhem on May 2, 2026, ending his reign at 175 days.